 - Meanwhile at the Garden, Edgar Berlanga scored four knockdowns of Jason Quigley to win a wide 12 round decision.
 For Berlanga, it's his fifth straight decision after beginning his career with a string of first round stoppages.

 This fight was designed for Berlanga to score a KO, but while he failed to do that, he still got in some decent work against a game Quigley.
-Unlike other recent outings where Berlanga seem to to run out of ideas if he didn't stop his foes in the early rounds, in this contest he kept at it.
+Unlike other recent outings where Berlanga seem to run out of ideas if he didn't stop his foes in the early rounds, in this contest he kept at it.
 Overall, it was a decent performance, and certainly one that was far more entertaining than his past few outings.

 Ed Mulholland, Matchroom Boxing